Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a high 64.0% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 483 trips per day across all routes, equating to approximately 58 weekly trips per individual stop.
+According to the 2021 Census, 64% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes is 483 trips per day, equating to approximately 58 weekly trips per stop.

 Frequently Asked Questions - Transport